shubhamvadhera/hypervisor-hack/README.md

 * You will need a machine capable of running the Linux KVM hypervisor.

 ###The Assignment
 Your assignment is to add counters to each exit type, to log the number of exits taken for each type.
-The counters are system-wide, across all VMs.
 You also will need to add a facility to instruct the hypervisor to dump the counter state to the system message log (dmesg).

 At a high level, you will need to perform the following:
 * Configure a Linux KVM host machine